You are here

 Institute for Educational Excellence

-The goals of IEE are to:
+The specific goals of the IEE are as follows:

-- Prepare master teachers who design and implement academic programs that prepare graduates as outstanding clinicians, scholars, and leaders in the field of nursing.
+- Prepare master teachers who design and implement academic programs that prepare graduates as outstanding clinicians, scholars and leaders in the field of nursing

-- Create a culture of excellence and innovation, as well as a community of learning, where faculty continually seek to become more effective and innovative teachers who serve as role models for students who themselves are becoming lifelong learners committed to excellence.
+- Create a culture of excellence and innovation as well as a community of learning, where faculty continually seek to become more effective and innovative teachers who serve as role models for students who, themselves, are becoming lifelong learners committed to excellence

-- Contribute to the development of the science of nursing education.
+- Contribute to the development of the science of nursing education